Crisis of Faith and Scandals

-The Camino to Santiago that I just completed was time of grace:
+The Camino to Santiago that I just completed was a time of grace:

-1. I realized to a deeper level that we are living a great apostasy.
+1. I realized, at a deeper level, that we are living a great apostasy.

 -Everywhere we could see the roots of Christian Europe.
-Even the smallest towns have a church in its center.
+Even the smallest towns have a church in their center.
 But today they are mostly closed, vestiges of another era.

--It was very rare to find a person on the Camino who had a Christian motivation.
+-Relatively few on the Camino had a Christian motivation.
 What used to be a pilgrimage seeking repentance and conversion has become simply an adventure, a sport.

--Even among the older persons in the towns, there seems to be only a remnant left.
+-Even the older persons in the towns, there seems to be only a remnant of the faithful left.

--Instead of saying good bye, I would say “see you in heaven” -the response often was “if there is one” or just a puzzled look.
+-I had the practice of, Instead of saying goodbye, I saying “see you in heaven” -the response often was “if there is one” or just a puzzled look.

 -I had the sense that there is a radical loss of faith, profound indifference.

--The result is an huge apostasy and the resulting darkness in the hearts that still is being masked by a culture absorbed in entertainment and consumerism.
+-The result is a huge apostasy and the resulting darkness in the hearts that still is being masked by a culture absorbed in entertainment and consumerism.

--To see this is a grace because we need to now the battle at hand in order to respond.
+-To see this is grace because we need to know the battle at hand in order to respond.

-2- The response, for me was a profound awareness of the grace we have received in Love Crucified through the Path and the constant teachings and having each other to help us live it.
+2- The fruit of the Camino for me was a profound awareness of the grace we have received in Love Crucified through the Path, the constant teachings, and having each other to help us live it.